0xFireWolf/RealtekCardReader/README.md

 ### Users
 Please read [FAQs](Docs/FAQ.md) carefully before asking any questions.
 Please use the issue template before submitting any code-level issues.
 Please clearly indicate your chip model, device ID and revision number and attach the kernel log in your issue.

 ### Developers
 You are welcome to submit pull requests to improve this driver.
 Please read the code documentation to understand how each class/function is related to the Linux driver code and how to add support for other listed devices.
 A detailed port note will be available later.

+## Discussion
+A discussion thread is available on [InsanelyMac](https://www.insanelymac.com/forum/topic/348130-general-discussion-realtek-pcie-card-reader-driver-for-macos/).

 ## Support
 Writing a driver from scratch is hard and time consuming.